 Together with her family, they perpetuate and share the love of Hawaii, Tahiti, Samoa, and New Zealand through island song and dance keeping traditions alive.

 As a professional and competitive group, they have been blessed with numerous 1st place and overall awards from Polynesian dance and music competitions.
 Heali'i's Polynesian Revue has been featured around the world traveling throughout the West Coast, East Coast, Hawaii, Tahiti, and Japan.
 They have also had the honor of performing with many of Hawaii's music legends and American state symphonies.

 Sharing their love of the Polynesian cultures, Heali'i's Polynesian Revue continues to teach and educate their students with historical emphasis and traditions.
 Their halau motto is based on their central focus and foundation of ohana (family).
 'A 'ohe hana nui ke 'alu 'ia- No task is too great when done together by all.

 Kumu Kathy Heali'i 'O Nalani Gore Stanley

-Kathy Heali'i 'O Nalani Gore Stanley is the Kumu Hula of Heali'i's Polynesian Revue.
+Kathy Heali'i 'O Nalani Gore Stanley is the founder and Kumu Hula of Heali'i's Polynesian Revue.
 She is blessed to be the protégé of Kumu Napua Hanaiali'i Woodd, Kumu Johnny Pi'ilani Watkins, Kumu Ma'iki Aiu Lake, Kumu Nona Beamer, and Tahiti's Elaine Frisbee.
 At the young age of four, she began her love of hula with Aunty Napua Hanaiali'i Wood, the woman that introduced hula to the motion pictures of Hollywood, who would later introduce her to Uncle Johnny Pi'ilani Watkins.
 With him, Kathy soon became his soloist and her professional career with the world of Polynesian dancing came into full swing.
 Diving back into olapa and the deep Hawaiian traditions, Aunty Ma'iki Aiu then brought Kathy into the world of kahiko where she became the youngest performer to dance and chant simultaneously.
 During this time, Elaine Frisbee kept Kathy strong with her Tahitian foundation.
 Kathy Heali'i O Nalani was soon blessed to study under the loving Aunty Nona with whom she later did her "Uniki."
 During the ever fruitful time of Polynesian dancing, Kathy was equally honored with the opportunity of being Hawai'i's child ambassador.